moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ## <i class="fas fa-chart-simple" id="biz-tech-icons"></i> How We Measure Success

-### Adoption Rate
+We measure the success of our threat intelligence program using three key metrics: Adoption Rate, Attribution, and Impact.
+We track these metrics using GitLab.com issues and custom labels.

-A key principle of our program is that all intelligence must be actionable.
-We make this happen with concrete recommendations.
-The program's impact can be measured by the extent to which these recommendations are accepted and ultimately implemented.
+1. Adoption Rate: Measures the extent to which our intelligence-driven recommendations are accepted and implemented.

-We call this our "Adoption Rate".

-Recommendations start as GitLab.com issues in the project closest to the team that can address them.
-We classify recommendations using labels:
+2. Attribution: Measures the accuracy, relevance, and source of our intelligence by tracking how often it is validated by real-life events.
+3. Impact: Measures how often our intelligence helps prevent incidents, detect attacks, and improve response times.

+Monitoring these metrics helps us continually refine our services, prioritize high-impact activities, and demonstrate the value of our program.

+### Metric Labels

+**Recommendation Classification Labels:**

 - Detections & Alerts (`TIRec::Detection`)
 - Security Controls (`TIRec::Control`)